bbc/vc2_conformance/README.md

 Work in progress...
 -------------------

-This software is being produced as part of an effort to update the (currently out-of-date) RP 2042-3 (VC-2 Conformance) document.
-When complete, these tools and the associated document will allow codec implementers to verify the conformance of their implementations with the SMPTE ST 2042-1 (VC-2) standard.
+This software is being produced as part of an effort to develop conformance testing software for implementations of the SMPTE ST 2042-1 (VC-2) standard.

 This software is currently a work in progress.
 Contact [Jonathan Heathcote](mailto:jonathan.heathcote@bbc.co.uk) or [John